DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 The object containing any custom data.
 The access to this data is defined by a user.

+Read to the following guide for more details: [Data Accessors](../guides/data-accessors.md).

 ### Column

 Defines the column configuration object.
 Used to display the data stored in a row.
 Can be extended by plugins.